lmorchard/blog.decafbad.com/_posts/2005-10-20-time-release-syndication.markdown

 title: Time-release Syndication
 wordpress_url: http://decafbad.com/blog/?p=740
 ---
-<blockquote cite="http://www.surfarama.com/index.php?p=242">Want to read Cory Doctorowâ€™s new book, Someone comes to Town, Someone leaves Town, via RSS?<br /><br />This chicklet will let you do just thatâ€¦doesnâ€™t matter when you first subscribe, this feed will deliver the book to your feed reader in the right order, a couple of chapters a day, over the next month.
-You could even subscribe via WINKsite and get it all on your mobile phoneâ€¦</blockquote>
+<blockquote cite="http://www.surfarama.com/index.php?p=242">Want to read Cory Doctorow’s new book, Someone comes to Town, Someone leaves Town, via RSS?<br /><br />This chicklet will let you do just that…doesn’t matter when you first subscribe, this feed will deliver the book to your feed reader in the right order, a couple of chapters a day, over the next month.
+You could even subscribe via WINKsite and get it all on your mobile phone…</blockquote>
-<small style="text-align:right; display:block">Source: <a href="http://www.surfarama.com/index.php?p=242">Surfarama Â» RSS for serialized content</a></small>
+<small style="text-align:right; display:block">Source: <a href="http://www.surfarama.com/index.php?p=242">Surfarama » RSS for serialized content</a></small>

 I've been toying around with a few ideas for something like this for a few years, but have never bothered to finish any of them.
 [Russell Beattie][rb] had an interesting implementation of this too.

-But, just in case I never actually *do* anything with this notion, here's a free ideaâ€”I wonder how many aggregators actually obey a `301 Moved Permanently` HTTP status code?
+But, just in case I never actually *do* anything with this notion, here's a free idea—I wonder how many aggregators actually obey a `301 Moved Permanently` HTTP status code?

 [Simon Willison wrote about this notion][sw]: A reader subscribes using a clean and simple feed URL, but the aggregator receives a `301` redirect upon the first `GET`.
 This redirect shifts the subscription over to a new feed URL with a unique ID for the reader, thereby uniquely tagging every new subscription to the feed.
 The aggregator should then continue to use this tagged URL for all future requests.